top of page

 Tolerating Uncertainty, and the Possibility of Failure

-One of the deepest capacities missing beneath underfunctioning is not motivation itself, but the ability to remain present when success is no longer guaranteed.
+One of the deepest capacities missing beneath underfunctioning is not motivation itself, but the ability to remain present when success is not guaranteed.

-Healing does not come from finding a way to eliminate the possibility of failure, criticism, or disappointment.
-Such guarantees do not exist.
-It comes from gradually developing the confidence that, whatever happens, you will be able to cope, learn, and try again.
+It is not possible to find a way to eliminate the possibility of failure, criticism, or disappointment.
+Healing comes from gradually developing the confidence that, whatever happens, you will be able to cope, learn, and try again.

 Many people continue to approach life as if they still possessed the limited resources, dependence, and vulnerability they had when the pattern first developed.
 Yet as adults, you often have significantly more emotional skills, autonomy, support, experience, and capacity to recover from mistakes, setbacks, or failure than your nervous system realizes.
 And even where those capacities are still incomplete, they can be developed.